Application framework: Examples

 Apple Computer developed one of the first commercial application frameworks, MacApp (first release 1985), for the Macintosh.
 Originally written in an extended (object-oriented) version of Pascal termed Object Pascal, it was later rewritten in C++.
 Another notable framework for the Mac is Metrowerks' PowerPlant, based on Carbon.
 Cocoa for macOS offers a different approach to an application framework, based on the OpenStep framework developed at NeXT.

 Since the 2010s, many apps have been created with the frameworks based on Google's Chromium project.
 The two prominent ones are Electron and the Chromium Embedded Framework.

 Free and open-source software frameworks exist as part of the Mozilla, LibreOffice, GNOME, KDE, NetBeans, and Eclipse projects.

 Microsoft markets a framework for developing Windows applications in C++ called the Microsoft Foundation Class Library, and a similar framework for developing applications with Visual Basic or C#, named .NET Framework.

 Several frameworks can build cross-platform applications for Linux, Macintosh, and Windows from common source code, such as Qt, wxWidgets, Juce, Fox toolkit, or Eclipse Rich Client Platform (RCP).

 Oracle Application Development Framework (Oracle ADF) aids in producing Java-oriented systems.

 Silicon Laboratories offers an embedded application framework for developing wireless applications on its series of wireless chips.

-MARTHA is a proprietary software Java framework that all of the RealObjects software is built on.